karthik-a-bhat/CSV-to-BarGraph/README.md

 Bar Graphs are generated to visually represent the schedule of classes for 5 days a week.
 Sample CSV file provided under vdi_classes.csv

+Developed for internal use by the Viterbi School of Engineering.

 ### Prerequisites
 A modern web-browser like Safari, Chrome, Microsoft-Edge, Mozilla Firefox, etc.